|What's on Barcelona August?|

-“La Misa Del Gallo”
+“La Misa Del Gallo” Midnight Mass - Christmas Eve

-Three Kings Parade Barcelona
+Three Kings Parade Barcelona 5th January

-In Spain the most important day of Christmas is the 6th January, when The Three Kings of the Orient - "Els Tres Reis Mags d'Orient" - Melchor, Gaspar y Baltasar ( In Spanish “Los Reyes Magos” Balthasar, Caspar and Melchior) arrive at the crib of the baby Jesus bearing gifts.
+The most important Christmas days in Spain are the 5th and 6th January.
+The 6th January is the day when the Three Kings of the Orient - "Els Tres Reis Mags d'Orient" namely Melchor, Gaspar y Baltasar ( In Spanish called “Los Reyes Magos” Balthasar, Caspar and Melchior) arrive at the crib of the baby Jesus bearing gifts.

-16:30 Saturday 5th January 2013
+16:30 Monday 5th January

-Arrival Three Kings at port
+Arrival of Three Kings at Barcelona port

-Barcelona port - Moll de la Fusta ( > OPEN MAP)
+Barcelona port - Moll de la Fusta OPEN MAP

 Arrival Three Kings Barcelona.
 The Reyes arrive onboard the Barcelona maritime museum's schooner (pailebot) called "Santa Eulàlia."
 After the greeting festivities the Three Kings leave this location by car and go to the start of the parade "Cavalcada de Reis" which starts at the Parc de la Ciutatdella from the park entrance on the street "Av.
 Marques de l'Argentera."